In a 360-degree feedback project, people are divided into two key roles: Subjects and Responders.

 Each Responder:

-If a Responder is invited to assess multiple Subjects, they will receive a separate PID (Personal Identification) for each Subject assignment.
+If a Responder is invited to assess multiple Subjects, they will receive a separate PID for each Subject assignment.

 Each Responder completes the questionnaire, and their responses are combined within each responder category to create the Subject’s report.